 Our Blog & Product Reviews

 Here at CCTV 42 we care immensely about security and keeping people, buildings, and possessions safe.
-Buildings, whether residential or commercial, are susceptible to vandals, burglars and more and keeping them and the people occupying the building safe should always be of the upmost importance.
-One place which often blurs the line between commercial and residential is nursing and care homes, though businesses they house many people, often some of the most vulnerable members of society, making the need for top level security vital.
+Buildings, whether residential or commercial, are susceptible to vandals, burglars and more and keeping them and the people occupying the building safe should always be of the utmost importance.
+One place which often blurs the line between commercial and residential is nursing and care homes, though businesses they house many people, often some of the most vulnerable members of society, making the need for top-level security vital.
 We have created a list of areas nursing homes and similar establishments should consider when updating their security.

 When it comes to the security of premises, CCTV is the first thing to come to most people’s minds and rightfully so.
-Good CCTV can be fundamental in protecting a property or, where necessary, identifying and bringing to justice the culprits of vandalism, burglary, and other crimes.
-With the vast amount of people typically living in nursing homes the need for CCTV is amplified significantly.
+Good CCTV can be fundamental in protecting property or, where necessary, identifying and bringing to justice the culprits of vandalism, burglary, and other crimes.
+With the vast amount of people typically living in nursing homes, the need for CCTV is amplified significantly.

 CCTV also offers other benefits such as ensuring staff are acting in accordance with regulations and best practices.
 In the unfortunate incident that a resident or member of staff injures themselves indoor CCTV cameras can be crucial in identifying the cause.
 CCTV cameras are a deterrent for would-be vandals among others too meaning it can prevent problems from arising as well as bring about a swift resolution to those that do occur.